 The main section of the Great Wall around Beijing are:

 - Mutianyu Great Wall– The Mutianyu has some of the best-restored sections of the Great Wall.
 It is about 70 kilometers from Beijing.
-You can find out more about this section of the Mutianyu Great Wall by clicking here.
+You can learn more about this section of the Mutianyu Great Wall by clicking here.

 - Jinshanling Great Wall – Jinshanling is one of the most popular hiking parts of the Great Wall.
 It is about 125 kilometers from Beijing.
 This section of the wall also has some of the finest original architecture of the wall.
 You can find out more about Jinshanling Great Wall by clicking here.

-- Jiankou Great Wall – The Jiankou section of the great wall is quite steep and difficult to hike or walk on.
-It is also the section of the wall that is most highly filmed or photographed on postcards.
-To find out more about the Jiankou part of the Great Wall, you can click here.
+- Jiankou Great Wall – The Jiankou section of the great wall is quite steep and challenging to hike or walk on.
+The wall section is also most highly filmed or photographed on postcards.
+You can click here to learn more about the Jiankou part of the Great Wall.

 The Great Wall of China is an amazing architectural feat.
-No wonder it is considered to be one of the New Wonders of the World.
-When you visit the Great Wall, what is even more amazing is to realize that this was an architectural construction project that took over 2,000 years and covers thousands of miles.
+No wonder it is considered one of the World’s New Wonders.
+When you visit the Great Wall, what is even more impressive is to realize that this was an architectural construction project that took over 2,000 years and covered thousands of miles.

 What Are The Nomadic Herders in Mongolia?

-In Mongolia, the Nomadic herders spend their lives in very harsh conditions.
-They live in Gers (Yurts), and they travel several times a year with their herds.
+In Mongolia, Nomadic herders spend their lives in very harsh conditions.
+They live in Gers (Yurts) and travel several times a year with their herds.
 Life is harsh for the Mongolian nomadic herders; the weather is extreme, yet they continue to keep going in life.
-The Mongolian nomadic herders can teach us some important lessons in life, such as that bad things can happen in our lives, but we can choose not to be bitter.
-We can also choose to be grateful for all our blessings, while at the same time we can get up and get to work.
+The Mongolian nomadic herders can teach us some essential lessons in life, such as that bad things can happen in our lives, but we can choose not to be bitter.
+We can also be grateful for all our blessings while, at the same time, we can get up and get to work.